casbin/SeasonOfDocs2023/README.md

-[template of writing the statement of interest](https://developers.google.com/season-of-docs/docs/tech-writer-statement) from Google) to our mail at: [admin@casbin.org](mailto:admin@casbin.org) , and then introduce yourself after joining our [Casbin Gitter.im channel](https://gitter.im/casbin/Lobby) for connecting.
+[template of writing the statement of interest](https://developers.google.com/season-of-docs/docs/tech-writer-statement) from Google) to our mail at: [admin@casbin.org](mailto:admin@casbin.org) , and then introduce yourself after joining our [Discord](https://discord.gg/z5TZyJC5uv) for connecting.